Characterizing User Archetypes and Discussions on Scored.co: Experiments

-\paragraph*{\textbf{Community Heroes.}} Such users are characterized by high trust (0.17), joy (0.12), and anticipation (0.14), low arousal (0.45) and high valence (0.64).
-Thus, their psychological profile is similar to Benevolent Underdogs, with a generally positive outlook.
-From a moral focus perspective, they mostly emphasize loyalty and, to an extent, authority.
-Community Heroes and Benevolent Underdogs essentially behave in the same way, although the former are more recognized.
-Thus, we hypothesize that Community Heroes often provide support in more prominent and/or critical situations, gaining greater acknowledgement from the community.
+\paragraph*{\textbf{HHL.}} Such users are characterized by high trust (0.17), joy (0.12), and anticipation (0.14), low arousal (0.45) and high valence (0.64).
+Their psychological profile shows a generally positive outlook.
+From a moral focus perspective, the values suggest they mostly emphasize loyalty and, to an extent, authority.
+We may hypothesize that these users would provide support in more prominent and/or critical situations, gaining greater acknowledgement from the community.

-\paragraph*{\textbf{Controversial Stars.}} With respect to their psychological features, Controversial Stars show signs of joy (0.13), trust (0.12), and anger (0.10), as well as high valence (0.60).
+\paragraph*{\textbf{HHH.}} With respect to their psychological features, \textit{HHH} users show signs of joy (0.13), trust (0.12), and anger (0.10), as well as high valence (0.60).
 This indicates that while they have a positive emotional tone and are capable of experiencing happiness and trust, they can also exhibit anger.
 This leads to an interpretation of this archetype as an emotionally charged one, with a tendency to express both positive and negative tones.
 Moreover, they mostly emphasize loyalty and authority moral dimensions.

-\paragraph*{\textbf{Infamous Celebrities.}} Infamous Celebrities show high signs of anger (0.14), fear (0.14), and disgust (0.10).
+\paragraph*{\textbf{HLH.}} This archetype shows high signs of anger (0.14), fear (0.14), and disgust (0.10).
 Arousal (0.53) and Dominance (0.50) are average, while Valence is slightly below average (0.48).
-Their complex psychological profile hints at expressions of negative tones, perhaps toxic interactions.
+This complex psychological profile hints at expressions of negative tones, perhaps toxic interactions.
 High levels of fear could indicate a tendency to anticipate negative outcomes, which can make their discourse more alarmist.
-Disgust contributes to a critical and often harsh tone.
+Disgust may contribute to a critical and often harsh tone.
 Average arousal and dominance could suggest a moderate level of engagement with the environment, whereas their slightly below-average valence could be a sign of negative interactivity.
 Moral dimensions of care, fairness, loyalty, authority, and sanctity display negative values.
-This moral outlook, combined with their negative emotional profile, contributes to their provocative, even controversial, behavior.
+This moral outlook, combined with a negative emotional profile, contributes to an intuition of a provocative, even controversial, behavior.